-In the UK, both part-time and workers are equally protected with sick pay entitlement.
-As from May 2022, SSP is the government mandated minimum that employers must pay employees if they are too sick to work, ensuring both contractual sick pay and national insurance considerations.
+In the UK, both part-time and zero hours contract workers are equally protected with sick pay entitlement.
+As from May 2022, statutory sick pay (SSP) is the government mandated minimum that employers must pay employees if they are too sick to work, ensuring both contractual sick pay and national insurance considerations.

 Who is a part-time worker?